Take back your web browser.

 ∙ Stops tracking beacons (Navigator.sendBeacon) from firing

-∙ Removes tracking tags such as utm_source, gclid, and fbclid from links
+∙ Removes tracking parameters such as utm_source, gclid, and fbclid from links

 ∙ Stops sites from using the Page Visibility API to know when a tab is visible on your screen